 Rabbi Matthew D. Gewirtz is the Senior Rabbi of Congregation B’nai Jeshurun in Short Hills, New Jersey.
 Previously he served as Senior Associate Rabbi of Congregation Rodeph Sholom in New York City.
 A regular contributor to numerous professional publications, Rabbi Gewirtz is the author of “The Gift of Grief: Finding Peace, Transformation and Renewed Life after Great Sorrow” (Random House).

-A Matter of Faith with A Bishop, An Imam and A Rabbi is produced by Public Media NJ, Inc. John Servidio is Executive is Charge; Mike Kostel is Executive Producer; and Anisa Mehdi is Senior Producer.
+A Matter of Faith with A Bishop, An Imam and A Rabbi is produced by Public Media NJ, Inc. John Servidio is Executive is Charge; Mike Kostel is Executive Producer.

 Mike Kostel, Executive Producer